 There is something a bit strange about doing something that your cynical about.
 Like the Ouija board, you may well think it’s mumbo jumbo, but deep down you think there could be something in it.
-If there is a God, or something like an energy or a spirit world, surely it/he knows too what’s going through my mind.
-So, if I’m saying one thing, and thinking another, that all knowing, all seeing entity must know; I’m saying these magic, special words, but in my mind I’m thinking, ‘This is totally FAKE, and stupid!’
+If there is a God, or something like an energy or spirit world, surely it/he knows too what’s going through your mind.
+So, if you’re saying one thing, and thinking another, that all knowing, all seeing entity must know; You’re saying these magic, special words, and in your mind you’re thinking, ‘This is totally FAKE, and stupid!’

 This is a natural dilemma, but having done it for myself, I’ve come to the conclusion that … it’s difficult to say, but evidently, actions speak louder than thoughts!
 Probably closer to the mark, is that what we are tapping into isn’t an all knowing all seeing entity, but more like a natural phenomena like the wind, rain or sun: If you water a plant, it grows – it doesn’t make much difference what you’re thinking at the time.

 Anyhow, my ritual that I struck upon was thus: